MuhammadHassanBashir/PROBELM-SOLVING-NOTES-RECORD/README.md

     Reusability: Modules are designed to be reusable, while resources are typically specific to one configuration.
     Organization: Modules help organize complex configurations into smaller, more manageable pieces.
     In summary, resources are the individual components that Terraform manages, while modules are collections of resources that allow for better organization and reuse of infrastructure code

+## What is the difference b/w terraform reconfigure and migration

+    The terms Terraform reconfigure and Terraform migration are often used in different contexts but have distinct meanings in Terraform workflows:

+    **Terraform Reconfigure:**
+    Reconfigure refers to modifying your Terraform configuration to make adjustments based on changes in your infrastructure needs or requirements.

+    This usually involves changing resource definitions, adding new resources, or altering input variables in your .tf files.

+    After a reconfiguration, you typically run:

+    terraform plan
+    terraform apply
+    to see the changes Terraform will make to your infrastructure and to apply them.

+    Use Case: Reconfiguring is done when you want to change the setup of your infrastructure, like adding a new instance, resizing a resource, or changing variables.

+    **Terraform Migration:**
+    Migration refers to moving your Terraform-managed infrastructure from one state to another, often due to significant changes in infrastructure providers, backends, or moving to a different version of Terraform or modules.

+    This can involve:

+    Migrating resources between different cloud providers (e.g., AWS to Azure).
+    Moving state files between different backends (e.g., from local state to remote state like S3 or Terraform Cloud).
+    Upgrading or changing Terraform versions, modules, or providers.
+    Use Case: Migrations are necessary when moving or upgrading an existing infrastructure setup, especially if it involves changes to state files, provider configurations, or backend configurations.

+    Key Differences:
+    Reconfigure is about changing resource definitions or variables in your Terraform configuration to adjust your infrastructure.
+    Migration typically involves moving or upgrading infrastructure or state, often across different platforms, versions, or configurations.
+    In summary, reconfiguration is for making direct changes to the infrastructure setup, while migration involves moving or upgrading your infrastructure or state to a new context.